xiema/rs_compile/README.md

 ### ParserLL

-A parser for _LL(k)_ grammars (_Left-to-right, leftmost derivation_).
+A top-down parser for _LL(k)_ grammars (_Left-to-right, leftmost derivation_).
 Compatible with _LL(k)_ grammars of any _k_ as long as the grammar is unambiguous and the lookahead does not need to go through a recursion.
 For example, the following grammar is incompatible:

     S -> Ay | Bz
     A -> xA | eps